Electricity storage is crucial for the efficient use of renewable energy, especially solar and wind

 Must serve the women customer base and employ women talent.

 Women control 65% of consumer spending overall, and women make the final decision on the purchase of more than 60% of cars.

-In the past the majority of Nissan customers were mainly men – while 60% of car purchase decisions are made by women!
+In the past the vast majority of Nissan employees were men – while 60% of car purchase decisions are made by women!
 This means that Nissan was missing out on many business opportunities by having an overwhelmingly male workforce and management.